IRIS-LABS/people-also-ask-web-scraper/Readme.md

 You Can Stop The Tool Before Completing By Pressing CTRL + C.
 The Scraped Questions Upto That Point Will Be Saved In The File.

+## Special Points

+If There's No People Also Ask Section For Some Search Keyword, A Screenshot Of The Search Result Page Will Be Taken And Stored In The Screenshots Folder With Filename <keyword>.png